 Application default attribute

-controller application attribute register with the default business application in the Controller.
+Set the application default attribute to "true" for one Controller Application element.
+Instrumented applications without the controller-application attribute register with the default business application in the Controller.

 Required: For one application in multiple application configurations